JiahanDu/simple_redis/README.md

 ## Overview

-MiniRedis is a simplified version of Redis written in C, designed to run on a Windows laptop using Ubuntu (WSL).
+Simple_Redis is a simplified version of Redis written in C, designed to run on a Windows laptop using Ubuntu (WSL).
 It supports core Redis functionality with a custom-built TCP server and client that communicate using the Redis Serialization Protocol (RESP).

 ## Features